parth-sh/BACKUP_SNIPPETS/DSA/MathConcepts.md

-# Greatest Common Divisor/ HCF, GCD

-- Used when to find highest common factor
+- HCF, Eculidian's Algorithm, Used when to find highest common factors
-- Eculidian's Algorithm
+- LCM